soxueren/atsd/api/sql/examples/lookup.md

 ## Example: Replacement Table from Metric Tag

-The query converts numeric values into string codes using a replacement table specified in the metric tag.
+This query converts numeric values into string codes using a replacement table specified in the metric tag.

 ### Query